sassigeeks/sassigeeks.github.io/_posts/2014-07-17-google-chromecast-hidden-dev-options.markdown

 <!--more-->

-*Open Google Chrome
+-Open Google Chrome
-*Click the Chromecast icon
+-Click the Chromecast icon
-*Click Options
+-Click Options
-*Right click anywhere in the options tab
+-Right click anywhere in the options tab
-*Click Inspect element
+-Click Inspect element
-*At the bottom of the screen, expand the body text *Select the line that says showDevSettings
+-At the bottom of the screen, expand the body text -Select the line that says showDevSettings
-*On the right hand side, hover the mouse over the style that says:
+-On the right hand side, hover the mouse over the style that says:

 `.ng-hide {
 display: none !important;